Ziusudra: Xisuthros

 Xisuthros (Ξίσουθρος) is a Hellenization of the Sumerian Ziusudra, known from the writings of Berossus, a priest of Bel in Babylon, on whom Alexander Polyhistor relied heavily for information on Mesopotamia.
 Among the interesting features of this version of the flood myth, are the identification, through interpretatio graeca, of the Sumerian god Enki with the Greek god Cronus, the father of Zeus; and the assertion that the reed boat constructed by Xisuthros survived, at least until Berossus' day, in the "Corcyrean Mountains" of Armenia.
 Xisuthros was listed as a king, the son of one Ardates, and to have reigned 18 saroi.
-One saros (shar in Akkadian) stands for 3600 and hence 18 saroi was translated as 64,800 years.
+One saros (shar in Akkadian) stands for 3,600 and hence 18 saroi was translated as 64,800 years.

-A saroi or saros is an astrologolical term defined as 222 lunar months of 29.5 days or 18.5 lunar years equal to 17.93 solar years.
+A saroi or saros is an astrological term defined as 222 lunar months of 29.5 days or 18.5 lunar years equal to 17.93 solar years.

 Other sources

 Ziusudra is also mentioned in other ancient literature, including The Death of Gilgamesh and The Poem of Early Rulers, and a late version of The Instructions of Shuruppak.